KezReynoso/KezReynoso/README.md

 - :computer: I'm a Backend Developer/Data Scientist in process... 😉

-- 📑 I’m currently working on Get Talent - Hackademy/ Skills For Women In Tech 👩‍💻

 - 👩‍🔬 I'm a Science lover 🔬

 - 💜 I'm a STEMinist bridging the gender gap in STEM 🚀